hplt-project/data-analytics-tool/README.md

   -  `no_porn`: Percentage of segments having porn content (not available for all languages)
 - `monocleaner_scores`: Distribution of segments with a certain [Monocleaner](https://github.com/bitextor/monocleaner) score (only for monolingual corpora)
 - `register_labels`: Distribution of documents identified with a given web register by [web-register-classification-multilingual](https://huggingface.co/TurkuNLP/web-register-classification-multilingual) (only for monolingual documents)
+- `domain_labels`: Distribution of documents across model-defined domains by [nvidia/multilingual-domain-classifier](https://huggingface.co/nvidia/multilingual-domain-classifier) (only for monolingual documents)
 - `sentence_pairs`: Total amount of segments (in the case of monolingual corpora) or segment pairs (in the case of parallel corpora)
 - `src_bytes`: Total size of source segments, uncompressed.
 - `src_chars`: Total amount of characters in source segments.